shea-parkes/neovim-config/README.md

 I'm also trying out [tig](https://github.com/jonas/tig) (still missing magit...).
 The default line graphics don't work well on Windows, so I suggest a `git config --global tig.line-graphics ascii`.

 Since I do a lot of python development, a few of the neovim plugins depend upon having `python` on the `%PATH%`.
 It should likely be a `python` in a ~virtual/conda environment with the `jedi` and `neovim` packages installed.
 You can confirm this was done correctly by running `:checkhealth`.

+## Installation / Setup (Linux)

+This repository includes a shell script that tries to setup a useful NeoVim environment.
+It currently assumes:
+  - You have root access, with passwordless sudo.
+  - You have setup ssh access to GitHub.com.
+  - You have `apt-get` tooling available (likely on a Debian or Ubuntu OS).
+  - You are okay with the script setting up your bash environment (and that you are using ~bash).

+To make use of the script:
+  - Clone this repository (recursively) into `~/nvim`
+  - Run `linux-bootstrap.sh`

 ## Updating plugins